last-rev-llc/lastrev-libraries/packages/cli/README.md

 ### Description

-This command will create an app from one of last-rev's [example apps](../../../../../examples).
+This command will create an app from the lastrev starter.

-The command will prompt you for the name of the new project, and will then authenticate you into github to access the lastrev-libraries repo.
+The command will prompt you for the name of the new project, and will then authenticate you into github to access the lastrev-starter-v2 repo.

 This will then do a couple things:

-1. Extract the contents of the example archive to the targeted directory
+1. Extract the contents of the starter archive to the targeted directory
 2. Rename the packages based on the provided project name
 3. Create a github repo if one does not exist
 4. Create the netlify sites associated with the project